-Grace Church is located at 422 Brenau Avenue, Gainesville, GA 30501.
+The nave of Grace Church is located at the corner of Washington Street SE and Boulevard NE in Gainesville, GA.
 Parking is available in lots located off Brenau Avenue, with handicap spaces in the lot at the corner of Brenau Avenue and Boulevard.
 Free street parking is also available.
 Main entrances are located off Boulevard and through the St. Francis Garden.
 For more detailed information on finding us, click here.

 Greeters are stationed at main entrances to welcome you to Grace Church and to offer assistance.
 They will gladly direct you to the Nave for the service or help you find whatever you may need.
 Upon entering the Nave for worship, our Ushers will provide you with a service bulletin and answer any questions about the service.

 Grace Church requests that all persons follow current CDC COVID-19 guidelines while on our campus.
 Masks are required indoors for unvaccinated and vaccinated persons when community transmission in Hall County is high or substantial.